• About

 Related posts:

-Kurdish female YPJ fightersPowerful, yet are they Useless?
-The Rojava Revolution Has Lessons for Western Feminism Iraqi Kurdistan: An Elusive Autonomy – Lost Opportunities For Peace Tahir Qadiry, Afghanistan’s envoy to IndiaAfghanistan has Changed but Taliban hasn’t: Afghan Envoy to India Anfal – The Black Stain on Iraqi History Spreads General Yasin Zia, Former Chief of Military Staff of AfghanistanWe will be carrying big attacks against Taliban: The Afghanistan Freedom Front Iraq: Revenge and Corruption The Double Cross of Iraq And The Discordant Death of WMD Inspector, Dr David Kelly – The 17th Anniversary
+Syria: The Truth Lies Buried beneath an Edifice of Lies The Rojava Revolution Has Lessons for Western Feminism Kurdish female YPJ fightersPowerful, yet are they Useless?
+Sabotaging Syria Iraqi Kurdistan: An Elusive Autonomy – Lost Opportunities For Peace Tahir Qadiry, Afghanistan’s envoy to IndiaAfghanistan has Changed but Taliban hasn’t: Afghan Envoy to India Iraq: Revenge and Corruption Pakistan’s Policy blunders have turned the Taliban into an adversary Anfal – The Black Stain on Iraqi History Spreads General Yasin Zia, Former Chief of Military Staff of AfghanistanWe will be carrying big attacks against Taliban: The Afghanistan Freedom Front

 Sara Hussein